amitguptagwl/BigBit/README.md

 ### BigBit format

-Byte bit format consider 1 byte as bit and use the same equation to represent a decimal number.
+BigBit format consider 1 byte as bit and use the same equation to represent a decimal number.
 Since a byte can represent all the numbers between 0 and 255, we can re-write the equation as follows;

 ![](bigbit_equation.png)